-Marilyn brings to her practice a diverse background of public, private, and administrative law practice, succeeding first as a Texas Assistant Attorney General, then in private practice.
+Marilyn brings to her practice a remarkably diverse background of public, private, and administrative law practice, succeeding first as a Texas Assistant Attorney General, then in private practice.
 She presently serves the legal needs of a a diverse group of individuals and small business owners in practically every industry for which Austin is famous, with strong emphasis on the local hospitality scene.

 Marilyn considers her greatest challenge and success to be that of having been a loving and supportive Mom.
 “Raising children who are intelligent, inquisitive, sensitive and responsible is the hardest job that anyone will ever tackle, but I have loved every minute; well……almost.”